PajoHack/eChapter-bookstore-PP5/README.md

 - 500 Error Page

-During development, we've taken steps to handle errors as gracefully as possible.
+During development, I've taken steps to handle errors as gracefully as possible.
 However, in the rare case that a 500 Internal Server Error occurs, a dedicated error page will be displayed to the user.
-We are continuously working to minimize these occurrences and improve the stability of the platform.

 ![Screenshot of the custom 500 error page](documentation/500-error-screenshot.png)